wildfly/quickstart/helloworld-classfiletransformer/README.md

 This example demonstrates bytecode manipulation using Javassist.

 It is the EJB's implementation class, HelloBean, that is modified in this example.
-The modification is really simple: it simply injects "System.out.println()" statements before and after the sayHello() method.
+The modification is really simple: it simply injects logging statements before and after the sayHello() method.
 But Javaassist can do much more - check out the relevant documentation for Javassist.
 Or choose another bytecode generation library.
 The choice is yours - Wildfly doesn't care what you choose.